Chilledheart/yass/README.md

 Reference: AIO Repack for latest Microsoft Visual C++ Redistributable Runtimes, without the original setup bloat payload.
 - VC++ 2019 version 14.28.29213.0 = [VisualCppRedist_AIO v0.35.0][visual-cpp-redist-aio-xp] is the last version compatible with Windows XP

+## Running on Ubuntu

+Somehow if you manage to run Ubuntu 20.04 i386 (aka 32-bit) version, you might be required by broken dependency libgtkmm-3.0.
+You might want to do either of the following:
+- Build [gtkmm-3.0] from source
+- Download and install prebuilt gtkmm-3.0 from [here][libgtkmm-3.0-1v5_3.24.2]
+- Download and install prebuilt gtkmm-3.0 from previous distribution [here][libgtkmm-3.0-1v5_3.22.2]

 [license-svg]: https://img.shields.io/badge/license-GPL2-lightgrey.svg
 [license-link]: LICENSE